comp426-2022-spring/a99-jishui/README.md

 To start the website, use `npm start` in the root website directory, which will start the app at `localhost:3000/`.
 From there you will be able to view the available COVID-19 data.\

 You can also create an account using our Login and Signup pages (Currently a work-in-progress, the actual process is on the main page)!
+When registering an account on the main page, please use a valid email!

 ## Documentation